 OVERVIEW OF ENTERTAIMENT AND MEALS

-By definition, entertainment expenses, even with a business purpose, fall into these categories and are not deductible, without an exception:
+By definition entertainment expenses, even with a business purpose, that fall into these categories and are not deductible, without an exception:

 There are several changes to consider with meals, making it important to track and document all meal expenses.
-For dining with clients, employees and potential clients and discussing business, these expenses are still deductible at 50%.
-For meals on business when traveling outside of the normal commute, these expenses also remain deductible at 50%.
+For dining with clients, employees and potential clients and discussing business, these expenses are deductible at 50%.
+For business meals when traveling outside the normal commute, these expenses remain deductible at 50%.

 There are also changes under TCJA with food and beverage purchases for employees at the office.
 Once deductible at 100%, this expense is now deductible at 50%.
-But, food can be written off at 100% for a company party or social event, where more than half of the attendees are employees, not including owners or highly compensated employees.
-Food that is provided for free at a function for prospective customers, for the purpose of advertising or promoting goodwill, is also deductible at 100%.
+Food expense can be written off at 100% for a company party or social event, where more than half of the attendees are employees, not including owners or highly compensated employees.
+Food that is provided for free at a function for prospective customers, for the purpose of advertising or promoting goodwill, is deductible at 100%.